AbstractSDK/cw-orchestrator/docs/src/integrations/cw-multi-test.md

 }
 ```

 At any point of development, if the storage variables are modified, this test will fail and alert you that you are doing breaking changes to your storage variables.
-Learn more about the underlying tool in the [official documentation](https://insta.rs/).
+Learn more about the underlying tool in the <a href="https://insta.rs/" target="_blank">official documentation</a>.

 ## Additional tools